 True mobile optimization considers font size, spacing, touch-friendly elements, page speed, and content prioritization.
 A page that simply shrinks desktop content to fit a small screen often feels overwhelming on mobile.

-Mobile experience requires intentional design choices that reflect how users read, tap, and navigate on phones.
+mobile traffic requires intentional design choices that reflect how users read, tap, and navigate on phones.

 Page speed is critical on mobile devices.
 Mobile users often rely on cellular networks, which can be slower or less stable than desktop connections.
 A slow-loading mobile page creates immediate frustration.